It’s been over a year now, and I still get a knot in my stomach when I think of the time my cat, Olivia, made her great escape.

 Four Ways to Protect Your Cat

-The best way to protect your cat is to take steps to keep him or her from getting lost in the first place.
+The best way to protect your cat from becoming a lost pet is to take steps to keep him or her from getting lost in the first place.

 It’s a good idea to keep cats indoors.
 Some statistics show that indoor cats are healthier and live longer (much longer) than outdoor cats.
 If your cat must go outdoors, you should provide some type of enclosure for protection.